derickr/derickrethans-articles/201408270933-mongodb-collation.rst

    :Tags: blog, php, mongodb
    :Short: mdbcoll

+**Note: I have updated this article for the MongoDB 3.4 release in `Natural Language Sorting with MongoDB 3.4`_.**

+.. _`Natural Language Sorting with MongoDB 3.4`: /mongodb-collation-revised.html

 Arranging English words in order is simple—most of the time.
 You simply arrange them in alphabetical order.
 Sorting a set of German words, or French words with all their accents, or Chinese with their different characters is a